adobe-type-tools/afdko/docs/OpenTypeFeatureFileSpecification.md

 strings, as described in §[9.e](#9.e).

-The names specified by the `sizemenuname` statement are actually stored in the name table, with name ID’s starting at the first unused name ID at or after 256.
+The names specified by the `sizemenuname` statement are actually stored in the name table, with name IDs starting at the first unused name ID at or after 256.

 <a name="8.c"></a>
 ### 8.c.
 Descriptive names for Stylistic Set features (`ss01` - `ss20`)